Confessions

 Community: Facebook groups

-from free to more expensive, and from more streamlined all-in-one services to piece-by-piece approaches.
+There are many, many more tech tools you can use to put together online courses and membership sites: from free to more expensive, and from more streamlined all-in-one services to piece-by-piece approaches.
 What you choose will depend on your budget, tech skill level, audience, Mac/PC preference, and much more.